Automate ArcGIS Enterprise Portal Administration with Organization Webhooks and FME Flow

 Step-by-Step Instructions

 In this scenario, an ArcGIS admin works for an organization that provides datasets to the general public.
 As part of their responsibilities, the admin must ensure all employees are publishing datasets that adhere to governance and accessibility guidelines.
-But as the organization grows, manually reviewing each shared dataset has become too time-consuming.
+However, as the organization grows, manually reviewing each shared dataset has become too time-consuming.

 After learning that FME can be used to receive real-time messages about ArcGIS Portal item activity, the admin is interested in building an automated solution with FME.
 This workflow will send out notifications the moment each item is shared, so that it can be reviewed and validated.